 USDA has developed the best and most comprehensive guidance possible for cover crops.
 RMA, NRCS, and Farm Service Agency (FSA) cover crop experts were involved in an interagency cover crop workgroup to develop cover crop management guidelines across the U.S. NRCS has used information from the workgroup, technical literature available, and experts’ knowledge of national and local cover crop systems to develop cover crop management guidelines.

 If you plant cover crops you may improve:

 - Erosion control,

 - Weed management, and

 Federal crop insurance policies now use the NRCS guidelines for cover crop farming practices.

 How do I find the deadlines for terminating my cover crop?

 The timing of cover crop termination is critical in areas where poor timing of termination uses soil water that is vital for commercial crop growth and yield.
 However, the specific date and stage of growth requirements that were in RMA procedures led to some acreage losing coverage in years where weather may have blocked your effort to either terminate or harvest the cover crop in time to qualify for insurance coverage.
 RMA termination requirements also may not have allowed you to gain the full conservation benefits of the cover crop practice you were using.

-This document gives only a general overview of the crop insurance program and is not a complete policy.
-For further information and an evaluation of your risk management needs please contact us today.
+This document gives only a general overview of the cover crop insurance.
+For further information and an evaluation of your risk management needs, please contact us today for a quote.